GM's Opel names new finance chief, R&D head

 Opel said incoming CFO Lohscheller gathered key experience managing finance, IT, purchasing and logistics over the past 20 years, working at companies including Mitsubishi Motors Europe (7211.T), Daimler (DAIGn.DE) and forklift truck maker Jungheinrich (JUNG_p.DE).

-Opel, which operates in the UK as Vauxhall, also promoted its global vehicle line executive for compact cars, Michael Ableson, to head of research & development, where he replaces Rita Forst.
+European carmaker Opel, which operates in the UK as Vauxhall, also promoted its global vehicle lie executive for compact cars, Michael Ableson, to head of research & development, where he replaces Rita Forst.

-While Opel's finances are likely to continue to be in dire shape, following an underlying loss of $256 million in the first quarter alone, company sources could not readily explain why Forst was leaving her post given the raft of 23 new models and 13 new powertrains scheduled for launch through 2016.

-The departure of Forst and James means that five management board members will have been replaced since the start of this year.
-Even a new head of design was appointed last month.
-Only the personnel and purchasing chiefs have been spared.

 In a statement Stephen Girsky, GM vice chairman and GM Europe president, said Lohscheller and Ableson would "help accelerate the Opel Revitalisation plan".